TrellixVulnTeam/swahilipython_SCMU/Doc/library/stat.rst

    Set-group-ID bit.
 This bit has several special uses.
-For a directory it indicates that BSD semantics is to be used for that directory: files created there inherit their group ID from the directory, not from the effective group ID of the creating process, and directories created there will also get the :data:`S_ISGID` bit set.
+For a directory it indicates that BSD semantics is to be used for that directory: files created there inherit their group ID kutoka the directory, not kutoka the effective group ID of the creating process, and directories created there will also get the :data:`S_ISGID` bit set.
 For a file that does not have the group execution bit (:data:`S_IXGRP`) set, the set-group-ID bit indicates mandatory file/record locking